fedonman/afdemp-3rd-coding-bootcamp-csharp/02_ObjectOriented/Exercises.md

 6. Define a property of type *decimal* to return the decimal value of the fraction (e.g. 0.25).
 7. Implement IComparable interface to enable sorting of Fractions.
 8. Write a function Cancel() to cancel the Fraction. (e.g. 10/15 is cancelled to 2/3).

+## Exercise Utilities
+Create a static class *Utilities* and
+1.
+   1. Write a method which takes two integers parameters and swaps them.
+Use *ref*.
+   2. Create a second method which swaps generic types.
+2.
+   1. Write a  method that finds the longest subsequence of equal numbers in a given *List<int>* and returns the result as new *List<int>*.
+   2. Create a second method which does the same for generic types.
+Test it with class *Fraction*.
+   3. Implement the same, but as an extension method of class *List* (search what extension method is).
+3.
+   1. Write a method that takes as parameters the a, b, c of the quadratic equation *ax^2 + bx + c = 0* and returns the real-valued solutions if they exist.
+   2. Try doing the same with complex solutions using the *Complex* class.